Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Problem Formulation and Preliminaries

+The verification theorem then yields the optimal policy { } where $\mathcal{N}(\cdot|\mu,\Sigma)$ is the multivariate Gaussian density with mean $\mu$ and covariance $\Sigma$.
+Plugging this back to the HJB equation, together with the ansatz

+where $k_1>0$ and $k_3$ are certain functions of $t$, we obtain the optimal policy { } Moreover, the resulting HJB equation yields that $k_1$ and $k_3$ satisfy the following ODE: and

-where $k_1>0$ and $k_3$ are certain functions of $t$ that can be determined completely by the model primitives, and $\mathcal{N}(\cdot|\mu,\sigma^2)$ is the Gaussian density with mean $\mu$ and variance $\sigma^2$.
-These {\it theoretical} results cannot be used to compute the solution of the exploratory problem because the model parameters are unknown, yet they reveal the {\it structure} of the solution inherent to LQ RL (i.e. the optimal value function is quadratic in $x$ and optimal stochastic policy is Gaussian) that can be utilized to significantly reduce the complexity of function parameterization/approximation in learning.
+where \(\bar{\mu}= -(\sum_{j=1}^{m} D_j D_j^\top)^{-1}(B + \sum_{j=1}^{m}C_jD_j)\) and \(\Sigma=\frac{\gamma}{k_1(t)} \Mj\).\footnote{ Detailed derivations of these results follow analogously from those in \cite{wang2020reinforcement} for the infinite horizon case.} Note that these {\it theoretical} results cannot be used to compute the solution of the exploratory problem because the model parameters are unknown, yet they reveal the {\it structure} of the solution inherent to LQ RL (i.e. the optimal value function is quadratic in $x$ and optimal stochastic policy is Gaussian) that can be utilized to significantly reduce the complexity of function parameterization/approximation in learning.